ekopania/modified-AmpliCoNE/README.md

 * Install GEM binaries from https://sourceforge.net/projects/gemlibrary/files/gem-library/Binary%20pre-release%203/

 ### Running scripts
+See AmpliCoNE GitHub for details on installing dependencies and setting up conda environment.

 Requires a reference file in fasta format, currently hardcoded as "mm10.fa"

 Reference file must be indexed using bowtie2-index and named with the prefix "bowtie2_index" (ex: bowtie2_index.1.bt2)